jordansissel/sysadvent/2012/02/article.md

 In reflecting on the growth of the hangops community over the last three or so months, I think the key things were

-* lots of ops people work from home, like to socialize
+* Ops people who work from home like to socialize
-* lots of ops people like to hear people they consider smart talk about things they are interested in
+* Ops people like to hear people they consider smart talk about things they are interested in
 * I had fun with it
-* I was willing to invest time and money into it, with no guarantee it would be more than jordan and myself describing cat gifs every week
+* I was willing to invest time and money into it, with no guarantee it would be more than Jordan and myself sharing [cat gifs](http://i.imgur.com/VAXju.gif) every week.
 * I've worked hard to make it an open community and encourage people to join the hangout even if they're unsure what they may add
 * I've made the format a mix of roundtable and topical discussions